Going to Egypt solo? Joining our magical trip to Egypt? You’re in the right place.

 Below you’ll find some quick-fire facts about Egypt that may surprise you and that I am sure will help you get situated.

-• The ancient Egyptians used hieroglyphs, a system of writing that involved pictorial symbols.
-The Rosetta Stone, discovered in 1799, played a crucial role in deciphering these hieroglyphs.
+- The ancient Egyptians used hieroglyphics, a system of writing that involved pictorial symbols.
+The Rosetta Stone, discovered in 1799, played a crucial role in deciphering these hieroglyphics.
 Nowadays, Egyptians speak Arabic.

-• Much of Egypt is covered by the Sahara Desert, one of the largest hot deserts in the world, and the thriving civilisations which have existed in this part of the world for millennia have survived thanks to the Nile River, the longest in Africa and the source of water for agriculture and human sustenance.
+- Much of Egypt is covered by the Sahara Desert, one of the largest hot deserts in the world, and the thriving civilizations which have existed in this part of the world for millennia have survived thanks to the Nile River, the longest in Africa and the source of water for agriculture and human sustenance.

 Egypt travel tips